 This would mean that if the buyer at the bottom of the chain (Ms Scarlett) settles the claim with the person above them (Professor Plum), then they cannot be pursued further.
 If the person at the top of the chain (Dr Black) has not yet put his or her claim to their buyer (Reverend Green), then it may be some time before it works its way down the chain and it would stop at the person above you, because you have contractually agreed with them not to be pursued further.

-If you are at the top of the chain (like Dr Black), you have the luxury of being able to decide whether or not pursue a claim.
+If you are at the top of the chain (like Dr Black), you have the luxury of being able to decide whether or not to pursue a claim.
 For you, the losses may not be particularly high, as you do not have to worry about people above you bringing their claims.

 How can Cunningtons solicitors help?